Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

 English translation: Fall seven times, stand up eight

 Motivate yourself through tough times with this idiom.
-It translates as “fall seven times, stand up eight,” and it’s a reminder that when life knocks you down, all you’ve got to do is stand back up.
+It’s a reminder that when life knocks you down, all you’ve got to do is stand back up.
 That eight time standing up is what counts in the end—not the seven falls.

 19. 口が滑る (くちがすべる)